 Admission of Students Who Want to Obtain an F-1 Visa

-International students must complete the admission requirements in the I-20 Student Application packet.
+International students need to meet all admission requirements and should apply online at www.oakton.edu/admission.
 Admission requirements include a Test of English as a Foreign Language (TOEFL) score of 68 on the Internet-based test (iBT) or 520 on the written test.
 Oakton does not offer a full-time ESL major for F-1 students.
 Applicants must be in valid, non-expired immigration status and have a sponsor in the United States in order to meet admission requirements.

 Once the applicant’s file is complete, the International Student Operations Specialist will issue the USCIS Form I-20.
 U.S. Citizenship and Immigration Services (USCIS) will then determine approval for F-1 status.
 Once accepted, international students must be enrolled full time for at least 12 credit hours in the fall and spring semesters; summer is optional.
 If a student begins studies in the summer term, six semester hours are considered to be full-time status.
 Students in F-1 status will pay out-of-state tuition rates, need proof of health/medical insurance, and are not eligible for federal or state financial assistance.
 Contact the Enrollment Center for further information.